-- During the first six months of the COVID-19 pandemic, Mesirow offered a corporate match of employee donations to support organizations addressing urgent needs in food security. the acute needs of small businesses, and comprehensive needs of families across Chicagoland - This included support of women- and LGBTQ-focused organizations meeting their clients' unique needs - Became a Founding Member of the Giffords Impact Network in the fight against gun violence. - Pivoted long-standing sports partnerships into community engagement opportunities, including Chicago Blackhawks (NHL) Get Out And Learn (G.O.A.L.)
-Program serving underresourced youth and Chicago SKY (WNBA) Beyond Basketball WBE/MBE business pitch competition. - Supported Chicago Sculpture Exhibit's mission is to bring art to neighborhoods through installation of temporary large-scale public art; sponsored "Wave Runners" by Pamela Reithmeier, installed in our partner neighborhood of Brighton Park
+- During the first six months of the COVID-19 pandemic, Mesirow offered a corporate match of employee donations to support organizations addressing urgent needs in food security. the acute needs of small businesses, and comprehensive needs of families across Chicagoland. - This included support of women- and LGBTQ-focused organizations meeting their clients' unique needs - Became a Founding Member of the Giffords Impact Network in the fight against gun violence. - Launched a four-year partnership with LINK Unlimited Scholars, providing college and career guidance to African American students through deep-rooted, long-term mentorship pairs with our employees. - Collaborated with WNBA Champion Chicago Sky to support WBE/MBE small businesses in Chicago through business mentorship and a pitch competition. - 2021 Alzheimer's Association Corporate Honoree recognized for Mesirow's more than 30-year commitment to advance the mission of the Association

-2021 key initiatives
+2022 key initiatives

 - Continue to deepen the integration of Mesirow's Community Engagement and DEI initiatives through strategic nonprofit partnerships serving marginalized communities, as well as employee engagement through education and volunteerism.
-Partners include: - Business Leadership Council/inaugural Lead Partner Pioneer - Link Unlimited Scholars cohort sponsor - YWCA of Metropolitan Chicago/Racial Justice League - Greenwood Project - Juvenile Protective Agency - Launch of new partnership with Link Unlimited Scholars, including working with other corporations to underwrite a new cohort of African American students to receive college and career guidance through deep-rooted, long-term mentorship pairs with our employees.
+Partners include:

+- Business Leadership Council

+- Link Unlimited Scholars cohort sponsor

+- Greenwood Project

+- Juvenile Protective Agency

+- Thrive Scholars

+- After School Matters

+- Neighborhood Entrepreneurship Lab

+- Children's Place Association/ChildThrive initiative

+- Establish a partnership with Aurora University as they launch their Pathways Project to provide access to college-capable students on the autism spectrum, and their families.